mhat/zephyr/README.md

 ### Notes

-It works for us, handles a few billion operations a day.
+It works for us, handles a large number operations a day.
 It hasn't been polished for the public yet.
 I wanted to get it up on RubyGems quickly: I was fighting the consquences of Ruby's global mutable namespaces combined with the unfortunate choice of naming our library Http and suddenly fighting with http_parser.rb for class Http vs module Http.